 Tribute to Leadership Racial Justice Honoree – Alejandra Gomez

-I found my calling in being able to teach communities how to advocate for themselves and take on justice work to transform not only their lives but that of their community.
+Alejandra found her calling in being able to teach communities how to advocate for themselves and take on justice work to transform not only their lives but that of their community.

-YWCA for me means creating a space for communities to come together and build the future together.
+The YWCA for Alejandra means creating a space for communities to come together and build a future together.